LEGEND |

 April 14, 2022

-Telerehabilitation may improve functional capacity, dyspnoea, performance and physical components of quality of life and does not substantially increase adverse events.
+BASIC DESCRIPTION: Telerehabilitation may improve functional capacity, dyspnoea, performance and physical components of quality of life and does not substantially increase adverse events.
+This mixed-method study aimed to identify the barriers and new facilitators of telerehabilitation clinical implementation.

 Telerehabilitation in Speech-Language Pathology (EN)